frkatona/ThermalImageFitter/README.md

 - change the temperature range from "-20 C to 150 C" to "0 C to 300 C" (or similar)

-  - note that a red "hot spot" view can be enabled to show the hottest pixel in the image (which can be useful for real time monitoring), but it will not influence the upper bound of the temperature scale which can and will nonetheless destructively saturates the image
+  - note that a red "hot spot" view can be enabled to show the hottest pixel in the image (which can be useful for real time monitoring), but it will not influence the upper bound of the temperature scale which often results in a destructively saturatated image

 - modify the temperature scale from its default auto-scale to a fixed scale (here, "15 C" to "300 C")